 The IMPRESS Standards Code is a modern Code that aims to assist journalists by promoting and supporting their work.
 It also aims to protect the public from invasive journalistic practices and unethical news reporting.
 The Code is practical and responsive to emerging challenges in the digital era including issues like verifying the authenticity of sources and information and using content from social media.

 IMPRESS can accept complaints up to 12 months from the date of the publication or act complained of.
-For publications or acts that occur from 24 July 2017 onwards, IMPRESS will apply the IMPRESS Standards Code.
-For publications or acts that occur before this date, IMPRESS will apply the Editors’ Code of Practice.
+For all material or acts that occur from 24 July 2017 onwards, IMPRESS will apply the IMPRESS Standards Code.
+For all material or acts that occurred before this date, IMPRESS will apply the Editors’ Code of Practice.

 Journalism plays a crucial role in society.
 Every day, journalists report significant events, policies and controversies, expose wrongdoing, challenge unfairness and satirise, amuse and entertain.
 Such power comes with responsibility.
 IMPRESS aims to ensure that journalists behave responsibly, while protecting their role to investigate and report freely.